Cleopatra's Kiosk

 Cleopatra's Kiosk is a small building and shop, on the Victoria Embankment, London, under the Hungerford Bridge.
-Built in the late 1940s the old kiosk has been replaced by a new futuristic structure.
+Built in the late 1940s the old kiosk was replaced by a more modern structure in 2007.

 History

 In May 1940 Commander Coakley took his two Thames 'little ships' to rescue men stranded on the beaches of Dunkirk.
 One little ship was lost and the other badly damaged.
 To enable Commander Coakley to earn a living after the war the Port of London Authority (PLA) rented him a small piece of land on the Victoria Embankment.
 It was here that Coakley erected a kiosk from which to sell tickets for riverboats.

 In 1960 Coakley wished to retire and contacted one of his relatives, Kate Stanton, to enquire if she would be willing to run the kiosk for him.
 Kate ran it with her other business interests for a year or two, and increased sales substantially.
 In 1964 Kate's daughter, Julia Stanton, took over the running of Cleopatra's Kiosk and has been there ever since.
 In 1998 it was reported that the kiosk had not been closed since shortly after the Second World War apart from Christmas Days.

 To help construction of the Golden Jubilee pedestrian Bridge (Hungerford Bridge) Westminster City Council at first proposed that the kiosk should be removed and issued a compulsory purchase order but later agreed that the kiosk would be moved to a nearby temporary location to allow the business to continue whilst the footbridge construction works were in progress.
 Owing to the move, the fabric of the kiosk deteriorated.